 opensslmight be necessary.

-dist/build_dockers/xxx/boost_175/Dockerfilefor a short self-documented script/instruction how to do it.
+dist/build_dockers/xxx/boost_175/Dockerfilefor a short self-documented script/instruction on how to do it.

-On build system you need 'dev' or 'devel' versions of that packages installed (i.e. - libmysqlclient-devel, unixodbc-devel, etc. Look to our dockerfiles for the names of concrete packages).
+On the build system, you need the 'dev' or 'devel' versions of these packages installed (i.e. - libmysqlclient-devel, unixodbc-devel, etc. Look to our dockerfiles for the names of concrete packages).

-On run systems these packages should present at least in final (non-dev) variants. (devel variants usually larger, as they include not only target binaries, but also different development stuff like include headers, etc.).
+On run systems, these packages should be present at least in the final (non-dev) variants. (devel variants usually larger, as they include not only target binaries, but also different development stuff like include headers, etc.).

 postgresql client libraries.
-You have either to build them yourself, either contact us to get our build bundle (that is simple zip archive where folder with these targets located).
+You have to either build them yourself or contact us to get our build bundle (a simple zip archive where the folder with these targets is located).

-- ODBC is not necessary, as it is system library.
+- ODBC is not necessary as it is a system library.

-- OpenSSL might be build from sources, or download prebuilt from https://slproweb.com/products/Win32OpenSSL.html (that is mentioned in cmake internal script on FindOpenSSL).
+- OpenSSL might be built from sources or downloaded prebuilt from https://slproweb.com/products/Win32OpenSSL.html (as mentioned in the cmake internal script on FindOpenSSL).

 - Boost might be downloaded pre-built from https://www.boost.org/ releases.

 indexer -h.
-It will say which features was configured and built (whenever they're explicit, or investigated, doesn't matter):
+It will show which features were configured and built (whether they're explicit or investigated, doesn't matter):

 Built on Linux x86_64 by GNU 8.3.1 compiler.
 Configured with these definitions: -DDISTR_BUILD=rhel8 -DUSE_SYSLOG=1 -DWITH_GALERA=1 -DWITH_RE2=1 -DWITH_RE2_FORCE_STATIC=1 -DWITH_STEMMER=1 -DWITH_STEMMER_FORCE_STATIC=1 -DWITH_ICU=1 -DWITH_ICU_FORCE_STATIC=1 -DWITH_SSL=1 -DWITH_ZLIB=1 -DWITH_ODBC=1 -DDL_ODBC=1 -DODBC_LIB=libodbc.so.2 -DWITH_EXPAT=1 -DDL_EXPAT=1 -DEXPAT_LIB=libexpat.so.1 -DWITH_ICONV=1 -DWITH_MYSQL=1 -DDL_MYSQL=1 -DMYSQL_LIB=libmariadb.so.3 -DWITH_POSTGRESQL=1 -DDL_POSTGRESQL=1 -DPOSTGRESQL_LIB=libpq.so.5 -DLOCALDATADIR=/var/lib/manticore/data -DFULL_SHARE_DIR=/usr/share/manticore